Explore Al Ain City 2026 – The Garden City of the Emirates and Its Top Attractions

 Al Ain Oasis – A UNESCO World Heritage Wonder

-Spread across 1,200 acres, Al Ain Oasis is a living example of the UAE’s ancient irrigation system.
+Spread across 1,200 acres, Al Ain Oasis is a living example of the Emirates’s ancient irrigation system.
 With over 147,000 date palms representing more than 100 varieties, this UNESCO World Heritage Site is an ecological haven.

 At the Eco-Centre, visitors can explore interactive exhibits and documentaries that explain how traditional falaj irrigation has sustained the oasis for thousands of years.